About the Amps dashboard¶

 The number of sandboxes that are in use.

 Some features consume more Amps than others.
-Compute-intensive features, such as running Spark SQL and Presto SQL queries, processing data, and algorithims, such as Stitch or predictive models, will consume Amps at a higher rate.
+Compute-intensive features, such as running Spark SQL and Presto SQL queries, processing data, and algorithms, such as Stitch or predictive models, will consume Amps at a higher rate.
 Compute includes actions like loading data, querying data, running databases, refreshing predictive models, and running Stitch.
 Consumption of Amps based on compute depends on the features that are in use, the frequency at which they are run, and the amount of time it takes for the process to finish.
 Compute consumption can vary from day to day.

 The following features have configurable compute settings: ingest, source transforms, Stitch, Stitch reports, databases, and Spark SQL queries.
 Your brand can explicitly set the compute sizes for these tasks in your workflows.
 Changes to compute settings will affect Amps consumption.
 Contact your Amperity representative with questions around how to best configure compute resource sizing within your tenant.